-One advantage of this method over the Finale method is that it you can either enter the lyrics via Type Into Score, or in the Lyric Window.
-Also, you don’t have to worry about changing the font for the Shift-I elision character each time.
+In addition to this one-step global swap being very fast, another advantage is that it you can either enter the lyrics via Type Into Score, or in the Lyric Window.
+And of course, you don’t have to worry about changing the font for the Shift-I elision character each time.

 USING QUICKEYS TO ENTER ELISION SLURS IN REAL TIME

 If you have a macro program such as Quickeys, you can program a short sequence that will allow you to enter elision slurs on the fly.
 I’ll use Quickeys to describe the process, but it should work the same in any macro program that gives you access to menu selection.

 Basically, there are three steps to this short macro: